 As at 8th August, it has raised a whopping HK$49,388.400.87.
 The breakdown of the contribution is as follows:

 Apart from the most glaring contribution from APPLE DAILY (NEXT MEDIA GROUP) i.e. HK$300,000, the other donations remained dubious as the donors were not revealed.
+The HK$300,000 from Apple Daily is probably derived from the HK$1 donation from the 300,000 subscribers to their news portal.
 Those included anonymous cheques amounting to a total of HK$520,000, contributions under HK$100,000 each amounted to HK$36,175,403,68 and fund raised in 616 rally (HK$12,110,598.59).
 We have no qualms that some of these donations may be genuine but unfortunately the bigger numbers are somehow fishy.
 The Fund claimed that it would not comment or disclose details on any particular individuals or cases in order to protect the privacy of the entities involved.(Full report is available to the public at: https://bit.ly/33ua1LH)

 The Fund has granted over HK$860,000 to 52 cases to provide various assistance.
 It has so far provided follow-up actions and support in various aspects for 411 attendances.
 However, it is not the HK$300,000 donation from Apple Daily that we are curious of, it is the fund raised during the 616 Rally (HK$12,110598.59) during its inception between 16th to 18th of June that we are concerned here.
 How did it raise this fund in such a short period of time?